RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-11/1-improving-the-report-and-form.md

 # Improving the Report and Form

 ## Introduction
-In this lab, you will learn how to Create and Customize a Form and then you will link with form to an Interactive Report
+In this lab, you will learn how to Create and Customize a Form and then you will link the form to an Interactive Report

 Estimated Time: 20 minutes